 How to use TikTok for marketing — global reach with just a few taps

-While YouTube and Instagram have a pretty steep growth curve — there’s a reason why “grind culture” is so popular there — TikTok’s algorithm is built in such a way that even creators with 0 followers can become viral.
+While YouTube and Instagram have a pretty steep growth curve, TikTok’s algorithm is built in such a way that even creators with 0 followers can become viral.

-Sign up to Planable.
-It’s simple, fast and free.
+1. Sign up to Planable.
+It’s simple, fast, and free, no credit card required:

 Let Planable handle all those logistics

 Writing intriguing copy can be a gruelling endeavor.
 But you know what can be more gruelling?
 Having to do that for multiple posts on multiple pages individually, over and over again.
 With Planable, you can automate that stuff with just a few clicks.
 Just drop your video in Planable, write your desired copy and it’ll appear in all grouped posts.
 Worried about customizing posts for each channel?
 You can do that too, with a simple toggle.

 Now for the TikTok collaborating part